tableau/connector-plugin-sdk/docs/design.md

 A common example is filtering the top three regions by sum of sales.
 You can try this using our Staples sample table by dragging [Market Segment] to __Rows__, then drag it again to __Filters__.
 Click the Top tab and select [Sales Total] aggregated by sum.

-### Review capabilties list
+### Review Capabilities list

-There are some capabilities which Tableau either cannot provide a sensible default, or the platform default and current recommendation are different for backwards compatibility reasons.
+There are some capabilities for which Tableau either cannot provide a sensible default, or the platform default and current recommendation are different for backwards compatibility reasons.

 Review the [full list]({{ site.baseurl }}/docs/capabilities) of latest recommendations, highlighted in **<span style="color:red">Red</span>**, when writing a connector.